Regionalism in Ukraine: Russian regionalism in Eastern/Southern Ukraine

 Of significant development was regionalism in Crimea, which was of varying political success since early 1990s and had eventually led to the annexation of Crimea by Russia.

 In early 2014, Kyiv International Institute of Sociology polling showed that 38.4% of the residents of Donetsk Oblast and 41.9% of the residents of Luhansk Oblast wanted to transform Ukraine into a federal state.
-The comparable percentages were 32.2% in Kharkiv Oblast, 17.5% in Odessa Oblast, 15.3% in Zaporizhia Oblast, 11.4% in Dnipropetrovsk Oblast, 10.7% in Mykolayiv Oblast, and 6.9% in Kherson Oblast.
+The comparable percentages were 32.2% in Kharkiv Oblast, 17.5% in Odesa Oblast, 15.3% in Zaporizhzhia Oblast, 11.4% in Dnipropetrovsk Oblast, 10.7% in Mykolaiv Oblast, and 6.9% in Kherson Oblast.

 In 2019, polling showed that in the separatist-controlled Donbas, 58% of the residents wanted special autonomy (31% within Ukraine and 27% within Russia).
 The same polling also showed that in the Ukrainian-controlled Donbas, 33% of the residents wanted special autonomy (31% within Ukraine and just 2% within Russia).
 This polling also showed that 45% of the residents of the separatist-controlled Donbas prefer to live under Russian rule, in comparison to 55% who prefer to live under Ukrainian rule; meanwhile, in the Ukrainian-controlled part of the Donbas, 96% of the residents want to live under Ukrainian rule and just 4% want to live under Russian rule.